SCABIES

 What is scabies?

-Scabies is a contagious human skin infection caused by the itch mite.
-The mites are only 0.3 to 0.5 mm in size and therefore barely visible to the naked eye.
-The mites burrow into the top layer of human skin, where the female then lays several eggs per day over her lifetime of four to eight weeks.
-After a while, the person’s skin will break out in a rash, as a reaction to the mites’ excretions.
-Itch mites are more likely to spread where people live close together, which is why clustering of the disease occasionally occurs, especially in community or care facilities.
+Scabies, referred to medically as Sarcoptes scabiei, is a contagious human skin infection caused by the itch mite.
+The mites are only 0.2 to 0.5 mm in size and therefore barely visible to the naked eye.
+The female mites burrow into the top layer of skin, where they lay their eggs over their lifetime of about four to eight weeks.
+The mite infestation only causes skin reactions after some time.
+Itch mites can spread especially where people live close together, which is why clustering of the infection occasionally occurs, especially in community or care facilities.

 How is scabies transmitted?